-Disclosers may make disclosures to a variety of persons, such as:

-- An officer or senior manager of HRNSW.
-HRNSW's Integrity Manager is the designated officer for this purpose, but if a discloser does not consider disclosure to that officer is appropriate, disclosure can also be made to the Chief Executive or the Chair. - A legal practitioner, for the purposes of obtaining legal advice. - In the case of tax matters, the Commissioner for Taxation. - The Australian Securities and Investments Commission and the Australian Prudential Regulation Authority.
-Note however that as a State statutory authority, HRNSW is generally not subject to their jurisdiction.
+- 4.1 Disclosers may make disclosures to a variety of persons, such as: - 4.1.1 An officer or senior manager of HRNSW.
+HRNSW's Integrity Manager is the designated officer for this purpose, but if a discloser does not consider disclosure to that officer is appropriate, disclosure can also be made to the Chief Executive or the Chairman of the Board of HRNSW. - 4.1.2 A legal practitioner, for the purposes of obtaining legal advice. - 4.1.3 In the case of tax matters, the Commissioner for Taxation. - 4.1.4 The Australian Securities and Investments Commission and the Australian Prudential Regulation Authority.
+Note however that as a NSW statutory authority, HRNSW is generally not subject to their jurisdiction.